slowernews/wisdom-tldr/README.md

 ===
 ###On defending

-> *'Once you step into a fight that is not of your own choosing, you lose all initiative.'*

 > *'Whenever you find yourself on the defensive and in trouble, the greatest danger is the impulse to overreact.'*

-> *'By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.'*

 ===
 ###On counter-attacking

-> *'Remember: the problems created by an audacious move can be disguised, even remedied, by more and greater audacity.'*
+> *'The problems created by an audacious move can be disguised, even remedied, by more and greater audacity.'*

-> *'Pay attention to negative cues: what should have happened but did not.'*
+> *'By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.'*